Audit-C Calculator – Am I an Alcoholic?

-- You only have to give honest responses to the questions in this screening tool.
-The Audit-C calculator will then give your answers the appropriate points and find the sum them itself.
+You only have to give honest responses to the questions in this screening tool.
+The Audit-C calculator will then give your answers the appropriate points and find the sum of them itself.

 Audit-C score interpretation

 First of all, if you were unsure about your drinking habits, it is great that you have searched for an Audit tool to get a more objective opinion.
-The test can raise suspicions, but cannot replace expert advice.
-If your result suggest that you keeping a close eye of your alcohol related habits or are at risk of alcohol misuse, here are a few steps you can take:
+The test can raise suspicions but cannot replace expert advice.
+If your result suggests that you should keep a close eye on your alcohol-related habits or are at risk of alcohol misuse, here are a few steps you can take:

-- Take breaks from alcohol.
-Maintain some days of total abstinence, especially between days where you know you are going to drink.
+Take breaks from alcohol.
+Maintain some days of total abstinence, especially between days when you know you are going to drink.